WebRTC Leaks: What Are They and How Can I Prevent Them?

 WebRTC leaks are problematic because they can expose your local IP address, leaving your online privacy and safety more susceptible to bad actors.

-These leaks are especially concerning if you’re already using a virtual private network (VPN), as they indicate that your VPN server is not doing its core job of protecting your anonymity online.
+These leaks are especially concerning if you’re already using a virtual private network (VPN), as they indicate that your VPN server is not protecting your anonymity online.

 Having your IP address land in the wrong hands can put your safety and well-being at serious risk.
 When your IP address is exposed or traceable, any of the following can occur: